BinaryJazz/genrenator/README.md

 **License URI:**       http://www.gnu.org/licenses/gpl-3.0.html

 ## What is this thing? ##
-Genrenator is a random genre creation engine (and soon-to-be API) for all your genre-creation needs.
+Genrenator is a random genre creation engine and API for all your genre-creation needs.
 Remember that time when you were really into west coast soultronica?
 Or when you were trying to name the genre to the music you were listening to and didn't realize that it was neo ambient punk?
 Or maybe you wanted to recall the road trip when you listened to way too much uk indie dirt?
 That's what the **Genrenator** is for.

 ## How do I use it? ##
 Right now you can install this on your WordPress site and use one of the two built-in shortcodes.